 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-Grandad Digital Ltd is the controller and responsible for your personal data (collectively referred to as Grandad Digital, "we", "us" or "our" in this privacy notice).
+Grandad Digital is the controller and responsible for your personal data (collectively referred to as “the firm”, "we", "us" or "our" in this privacy notice).

-We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise [your legal rights], please contact the DPO using the details set out below.
+We have appointed a Data Manager (DM) who is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DM using the details set out below.

 Our full details are: